This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 Once considered as almost slum-like, it is now home to a culturally vibrant community, and home to several of the rich and famous.

 Many musical artists started there, with Tom Jones playing his first London gig nearby, at the KPH.
+And the 101ers (forerunner of the Clash) played at The Elgin.

 The gentrification has encompassed some streets that were among the 1980s' most decrepit,